-The Royal Exhibition Building and Carlton Gardens were included in the National Heritage List on 20 July 2004 and inscribed on the World Heritage List at the same time.
+Royal Exhibition Building and Carlton Gardens was inscribed on the World Heritage List in 2004.

 Before you download